jrestrepot/unsupervised-learning/README.md

 This repository contains various unsupervised learning algorithms.

 # Setting up the environment
-To set up your virtual environment, use the command "./setup.sh".
+To set up your virtual environment, use the command "bash setup.sh".

 # Running the program
 To run the program, simply use python main.py.
 Remember that you have to set up